Categories

 A 2021 PWC study showed that 35% of respondents had a crisis plan in place when the COVID-19 pandemic hit, and only 20% felt the pandemic positively impacted their organizations.
 Seeing the consequences Uber and United Airlines faced, companies must have a crisis management strategy.

-Crisis Management for Real Estate Companies
+Crisis Management For Real Estate Companies

 The pandemic brought unprecedented challenges to businesses, not just the real estate market.
 Statistics showed that nearly 100,000 businesses closed shop permanently.
 That forced many companies to reevaluate their crisis management strategies.